Analysis

 Woman staring down at papers strewn across her kitchen table, visibly stressed about budgeting.

-American households are collectively leaving tens of billions of dollars on the table every year—not through bad investments or excessive spending, but through something far more mundane: keeping too much money in their checking accounts.
+American households are collectively leaving tens of billions of dollars on the table every year — not through bad investments or excessive spending, but through something far more mundane: keeping too much money in their checking accounts.

-The difference between 0.07% and 4% might not sound dramatic, but applied to trillions of dollars, it adds up to a staggering sum.
+The difference between 0.07% and 4% might not sound dramatic, but applied to trillions of dollars it adds up to a staggering sum.
 And for individual households, the cost compounds over years and decades into real money that could have been working for them.

 This isn't money lost to market downturns or risky bets.
-It's money lost to inertia—to the simple act of leaving cash sitting in an account where it doesn't need to be.
+It's money lost to inertia — to the simple act of leaving cash sitting in an account where it doesn't need to be.

 How We Calculated the Cost

-The data sources:
+The data sources

-The key assumption:
+The key assumption

-We used a framework based on what treasury professionals call a "target minimum balance"—or what we'll call a Floor.
-The Floor is a key component of determining how much money to keep in your checking account.
-A reasonable Floor for most households is one to two weeks of essential expenses: enough to cover the natural timing mismatch in cash flow without keeping excessive amounts idle.
+We used a framework based on what treasury professionals call a target minimum balance — or what we'll call a Floor.
+The Floor is the core of how much money to keep in your checking account: a reasonable Floor for most households is one to two weeks of essential expenses, enough to absorb the natural timing mismatch in cash flow without keeping excessive amounts idle.
+Based on average monthly expenditures of $6,545, that's roughly $1,600–$3,300.
+We used $2,500 as a midpoint — a conservative figure, since it's based on total expenditures rather than just essentials.

-The range approach:
+The range approach

 The Aggregate Picture: A Multi-Billion-Dollar Opportunity Cost